smithy-lang/smithy/docs/source/spec/core/selectors.rst

 .. code-block:: none

     [trait|enum|(values)|tags|(values)=internal]

-Values of an :token:`object <node_object>` can also be selected using the special ``(values)`` syntax.
-Each value from object currently being evaluated is used as a new value to check subsequent properties against.

 The following example matches all shapes that have an :ref:`externalDocumentation-trait` that has a value set to ``https://example.com``: